Castle60/CSE15L-Lab-Reports/Lab #2/Lab2.md

-## Lab Report No. 2 &mdash; Web Servers & Secure Shell Keys
+## Lab Report No. 2 &mdash; Web Servers & Secure Shell

 > #### *"This laboratory report's itinerary: consult the Java Runtime Environment in inaugurating a linked connection to a chat web server; generate private and public authentication tokens via SSH (Secure Shell) to effortlessly connect to a remote server."*